 Installing Edera with AWS EKS

 This guide walks you through a fast setup of Edera on AWS EKS.
-It’s built for users who are comfortable with AWS and already have an EKS cluster (or are provisioning one) and want to get up and running—quick.
+For users who want to get up and running quickly, we provide a complete, tested Terraform example that creates everything from scratch.

 Prerequisites